 Email Survey for NPS and CSAT

 One of the most common ways to ask for feedback from customers is Net Promoter Score (NPS) and Customer Satisfaction Score (CSAT).
-These both use simple, straightforward questions to obtain quantitative feedback that is easy to compare year-over-year.
+These both use simple, straightforward customer feedback questions to obtain quantitative feedback that is easy to compare year-over-year.
 Email is generally a good route for gathering this type of customer feedback, though in-store surveys might also be useful.

 NPS uses a single question, “How likely is it that you would recommend our company to a friend or family member?” and a numeric score from 0 to 10.
 CSAT works similarly, asking about a customer’s level of satisfaction and scoring their answers out of five.
 Often, CSAT and NPS surveys use emoji, color coding, or word descriptions such as “very satisfied” or “very likely” to make responses clear.